 The final stage of the rendering process includes applying some optional but useful touches to our scene:

 The resulting frame is finally written to the Embedded Frame Buffer or ‘EFB’, but this is still locked inside Flipper.
-So in order to display it on our TV, we have to copy it to the External Frame-Buffer or ‘XFB’, which can be picked up the Video Interface or ‘VI’.
+So to display it on our TV, we have to copy it to the External Frame-Buffer or ‘XFB’, which can be picked up the Video Interface or ‘VI’.
 Besides, the copy process can apply effects like Antialiasing (reduces blocky edges), Deflicker (smooths sudden changes in brightness), RGB to YUV conversion (a similar format that occupies less space in memory) and Y-scaling (vertically scales the frame).

 Time to put all of this into perspective, check out how programmers evolved the designs of their previous games to take advantage of the new graphics capabilities of this console.
 Don’t forget the examples are interactive!